I wrote this note to a friend who believes in “biblical gender roles” and thought it might be encouraging and helpful to others.

 Like Jesus, may we empower God’s Ezer Warriors (girls and women) with as much freedom, power, and authority, as we evidence in our sisters in Scripture.
 Too many girls and women I know—myself included—are told by “spiritual leaders” to bury our gifts and talents because they are “male traits” and only meant to be used by “male” disciples.

 Yes, I am personally invested in this subject, but my passion goes beyond my individual inequity.
 I believe that one of the Prince of Darkness’ most subversive strongholds is this notion of “biblical gender roles”.
-Satan continues to effectively disarm at least half the church’s Spirit-given gifts, drastically diminishing power and gifting that is intended, not just for the church, but for the entire world.
+Satan continues to effectively disarm at least half the church, drastically diminishing power and gifting that is intended, not just for the church, but for the entire world.

 Too many people are robbed of the fullness for which they were created.

 Too many life-giving gifts are laid dormant because we improperly label them male or female.
-And too many people—endowed with the hope and healing of the Holy Spirit—have their gifts suppressed in the name of “biblical gender roles“.
+And too many people have their gifts suppressed in the name of “biblical gender roles“.
 Yet ironically, what we see over and over again in Scripture is that there are no “biblical gender roles”!

 Photo by Joanna Kosinska on Unsplash.